tardisgallifrey/toolmod/README.md

 # Tardisgallifrey's Teleport Staff Mod

 <p>This mod is a minimal mod for a teleport staff source type in
  Minecraft 1.19.
+It also contains the basic init for a set of pink tools.
 It is from Luke Graham's tutorial on Minecraft mods.
 It does have some changes to his tutorial.</p>

 <p>This mod is in accordance with Mojang, Microsoft, and Forge